playfulprogramming/playfulprogramming/content/crutchcorn/collections/journey-into-leadership/posts/the-power-of-showing-up/index.md

 What emerged afterward were stuarts from the previous community that wanted to help rekindle what interest was left for a local tech scene.
 I was one such stuart; I've picked up the organization of meetups, administrate our cities' largest developer Slack, and regularly attend as many events as my calendar allows.

 We have since grown our community to exceed pre-pandemic attendance of many events.
-The group who's managed this are tight-knit and have been known to hang out individually outside of tech events.
+The group who've managed this are tight-knit and have been known to hang out individually outside of tech events.

 ----